 A sixth guiding principle is the use of a mentorship (junior colleague) model for training.
 Students work closely as junior colleagues with faculty increasing in responsibilities and abilities.
-Students are encouraged to engage the resources of the program, the two sponsoring departments, and the university at large.
-Although students may work intensely with one or a few faculty mentors, they are part of the larger interactive unit of the program with the departments.
+Students are encouraged to engage the resources of the program, our partners at the KU Medical Center, and the university at large.
+Although students may work intensely with one or a few faculty mentors, they are part of the larger interactive unit, and when time allows, benefit from the rich diversity of available research and clinical experiences beyond a single mentor.